blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

  - The OSG appears to run faster in the early morning.
 Maybe less people are on it.
  - I set up SSH keys on meso4, but had trouble setting up SSH keys on Putty, so I gave up.

+## Use cases
+Among the many applications for HRRR composite statistics (e.g. renewable energy and agriculture), the focus of this work is to assist incident meteorologists who are responsible for giving weather forecasts to wild fire managers.
+Forecasters assigned to an incident can look at composite statistics to become familiar with numerical model performance for an area they may be unfamiliar with.

+IMET and fire weather managers

+MesoWest station validation

 ## Conclusions
 Bottomline: OSG provides lots of computers needed for the high througput computations.
 That is why we need the OSG to compute HRRR statistics.

 Where comercial cloud solutions may be expensive for some science applications, resources like the OSG was a better fit for our compute needs.
+The Open Science Grid is a computing resource that should not be overlooked by the atmospheric science community.
+With its parallel processing ability meaningful new knowledge will likely be achived from existing and future "Big Weather Data."

 ## Acknowlegments